ABOUT

 Brought to Life by the Community

-Festival31 (also written as F31) is a community-owned symbol of dialogue, change, and solidarity with displaced and resettled people — not just a festival, but a movement shaped by care, creativity, and connection.
+Festival31 is a community-owned celebration of dialogue, change, and solidarity with displaced and resettled people — not just a festival, but a movement shaped by care, creativity, and connection.

 Adele Spiers